ingenuity-build/testnets/killerqueen/KYC.md

 ## Timeframe

-You will have a period of approximately two weeks to complete the KYC/KYB process.
+You will have a period of 10 days to complete the KYC/KYB process.
-The process opened on June XXth, 2022.
+The process opens on June 27th, 2022.
-The process will close on July XXth, 2022.
+The process will close on July 6th, 2022.

 ## Prerequisites